harsha-simhadri/big-ann-benchmarks/t3/README.md

 #### Cost Leaderboard

 This leaderboard is related to cost, which is an important consideration when scaling applications and servers in a datacenter.
-The primary ranking metric will be an estimate of capital expense (capex) + operational expense (opex) that is required to scale the participant’s system to 100,000 QPS that meets or exceeds the baseline recall@10.
+The primary ranking metric will be an estimate of capital expense (capex) + operational expense (opex) that is required to scale the participant’s system to 100,000 qps that meets or exceeds the baseline recall@10.

 The formula for capex is as follows:

-capex = (MSRP of all the hardware components of the system ) X ( minimum number of systems needed to scale to 100,000 QPS )
+capex = (MSRP of all the hardware components of the system ) X ( minimum number of systems needed to scale to 100,000 qps )

 The hardware components include the chassis and all of the electronics within the chassis including the power supplies, motherboard, HDD/SSD, and all extension boards.
 Participants must provide evidence of MSRP of components ( either published on a web-site or a copy of a invoice/receipt with customer identifiable information removed. )  Volume based pricing is not considered.

-opex = ( Max QPS at or greater than the baseline recall @10 threshold ) * ( Kilo-Watt-Hour / Query ) * ( Seconds / Hour ) * ( Hours / Year) * ( 5 Years ) * ( Dollars / Kilo-Watt-Hour ) X ( minimum number of systems needed to scale to 100,000 QPS )
+opex = ( Max qps at or greater than the baseline recall @10 threshold ) * ( Kilo-Watt-Hour / Query ) * ( Seconds / Hour ) * ( Hours / Year) * ( 5 Years ) * ( Dollars / Kilo-Watt-Hour ) X ( minimum number of systems needed to scale to 100,000 qps )

 Notes on this formula:
-* We will use the maximum QPS actually measured that meets or exceeds the baseline recall@10 threshold, across all query set parameters.
+* We will use the maximum qps actually measured that meets or exceeds the baseline recall@10 threshold, across all query set parameters.
 * We do not account for the cost related to the physical footprint of the system(s) such as the cost of the space occupied by the system(s) in the datacenter.
 * We will use $0.10 / Kilo-Watt-Hour for the power consumption cost.
 * 5 years is the standard hardware depreciation schedule used for tax purposes with the Internal Revenue Service